 Temporarily suspending the Disney Dining Plan for the remainder of 2020 and even for 2021 vacation packages was thus the safe and risk-averse move.
 After all, Walt Disney World could always restore the Disney Dining Plan if it became apparent that restaurant utilization was low.

 In the first couple of months that the parks reopened, most restaurants had plenty of same-day availability.
 That is no longer the case.
-Restaurants have gotten progressively busier to the point that as of October 2020, some are now difficult to book a full 60 days in advance.
-On some dates (especially weekends), there’s little to no availability.
+Restaurants have gotten progressively busier to the point that as of December 2020, many are now difficult to book a full 60 days in advance.
+During the holiday season, there has been little to no availability for many restaurants.
 That’s a sharp contrast to the scene over the summer.

 This is hardly a problem.
 To the contrary, Walt Disney World having more dining demand is a good thing.
 Not only does this enable more restaurants to reopen, but it means more Cast Members coming back to work, and guests having more options in terms of places to eat.
 That’s win-win-win.